tensorflow/minigo/README.md

 ### Validating on holdout data

-By default, Minigo will hold out 5% of selfplay games for validation, and write them to `gs://$BUCKET_NAME/data/holdout/<model_name>`.
+By default, MiniGo will hold out 5% of selfplay games for validation.
 This can be changed by adjusting the `holdout_pct` flag on the `selfplay` command.

-With this setup, `python rl_loop.py validate --logdir=estimator_working_dir --`
-will figure out the most recent model, grab the holdout data from the fifty models prior to that one, and calculate the validation error, writing the tensorboard logs to `logdir`.
+With this setup, `rl_loop/train_and_validate.py` will validate on the same window of games that were used to train, writing TensorBoard logs to the estimator working directory.

 ### Validating on a different set of data